ameliefar/protocalliphora/data/README.txt

 - YUVC: real; color variable corresponding to UV-chroma from the yellow breast patch
 - YC: real; color variable corresponding to yellow chroma from the yellow breast patch

+#adult_color.csv
+A csv table gathering the dataset for the analyses relating plumage colour of breeders to the parasite load of their brood the previous year csv table with 14 variables and 551 observations

+- indID: character; individual identity;
+- sex: character; two possible values:
+	- "M" for male
+	- "F" for female
+- min_age: integer; minimum age of the bird (age in year 2 when sampling feathers); varies from 2 to 8
+- broodID: character; nestbox from year 1 (when quantifying parasite load); coined from study site ("pir" or "tua") and nestbox number;
+- year: character; from 2004 to 2021; corresponds to "year 1" when quantifying parasite load
+- hatch_size: integer; number of hatchlings in the brood (from year 1);
+- par_load: integer; parasite load for the whole brood (from year 1);
+- relative_par_load: real; ratio of parasite load in the brood divided by number of hatchlings in the brood;
+- spl_period: character; period of feather collection; two possible values:
+	- "C" indicates feathers were collected when potential breeders start constructing nests, in early spring;
+	- "F" indicates feathers were collected when breeders feeding (10 to 15 days old) nestlings, later in spring
+- BB: real; color variable corresponding to mean brightness from the blue crown
+- BUVC: real; color variable corresponding to UV-chroma from the blue crown
+- YB: real; color variable corresponding to mean brightness from the yellow breast patch
+- YUVC: real; color variable corresponding to UV-chroma from the yellow breast patch
+- YC: real; color variable corresponding to yellow chroma from the yellow breast patch